dnanexus/dx-toolkit/src/python/doc/dxpy_bindings_intro.rst

 This module contains useful Python bindings for calling API methods on the DNAnexus platform.
-Data objects (such as records, files, GenomicTables, tables, and applets) are represented locally by a handler that inherits from the abstract class :class:`DXDataObject`.
+Data objects (such as records, files, GenomicTables, tables, and applets) are represented locally by a handler that inherits from the abstract class :class:`dxpy.bindings.DXDataObject`.
 This abstract base class supports functionality common to all of the data object classes--for example, setting properties and types, as well as cloning the object to a different project, moving it to a